open-navigation/opennav_coverage/README.md

 This server exposes all of the features of Fields2Cover as a Lifecycle-Component Nav2 Task Server like all others within the Nav2 Framework, so it should feel very familiar to those using Nav2 already.
 The server is split into modular stages with factories and enum types for all known options which can be easily expanded up over time scalably.
 It even could be expanded to include custom coverage capabilities separate of F2C if desired.
 This capability is split into 5 packages:

 - `opennav_coverage`: Contains the main Nav2 Task Server.
+Given a **field polygon**, computes swaths, routes, and paths.
+Best of 'open field' applications with regular rows desired.

+- `opennav_row_coverage`: Contains another main Nav2 Task Server.
+Given a set of **precomputed** or **annotated** rows, computes swaths, routes, and paths.
+Best for applications with pre-established or irregular rows.

 - `opennav_coverage_msgs`: Contains the action definition for the Coverage Navigator, Coverage Planner.
 Also contains several useful message types for F2C.

-- `opennav_coverage_bt`: Contains the Behavior Tree Nodes and an example XML file using the Task Server to complete a simple coverage navigation task.
+- `opennav_coverage_bt`: Contains the Behavior Tree Nodes and an example XMLs file using the Task Server to complete a simple coverage and row coverage navigation tasks.

 - `opennav_coverage_navigator`: Contains the BT Navigator plugin exposing `NavigateCompleteCoverage` action server analog to `NavigateToPose` and `NavigateThroughPoses`.